Frititati/GraphColoringQ1/Documentation.md

 In case the graph is directional, there is one more step where missing connections are added to the global map, basically aiming to obtain the same result of an undirectional graph.

 In the **parallel** version of the algorithm, the reading phase has been parallelized as well as the coloring one.
 In this case, the initialization of the two global vectors `node_random` and `node_color` is done by the main thread; after that, threads are created.<br />
 It is possible to invoke two different reading functions depending on the format of the graph file, that is still verified by the main thread before launching the others.
 So each thread opens independently the file, since each one has to read a different part of it at the same time.
-The number of lines to be parsed and the position from which the reading has to start is computed starting from the unique ID that has been assigned to each thread during the creation phase; then, everything proceedes as described in the sequential version, except for the usage of the global `node_edge_connections` map, that is still needed during the reading phase in case the format of the graph is directional (in the undirectional case, each thread populates directly its local `node_assigned` map, that will be used during the coloring phase).<br />
+The number of lines to be parsed and the position from which the reading has to start is computed starting from the unique ID that has been assigned to each thread during the creation phase; then, everything proceeds as described in the sequential version, except for the usage of the global `node_edge_connections` map, that is still needed during the reading phase in case the format of the graph is directional (in the undirectional case, each thread populates directly its local `node_assigned` map, that will be used during the coloring phase).<br />
 From a synchronization point of view, a barrier is needed at the end of the reading phase and before proceeding with the coloring one only in case the format of the graph is directional.

 ### JP Coloring Phase

-The coloring phase consists in a while loop that can be divided in two different sections.
+The coloring phase consists of a while loop that can be divided in two different sections.
 In the first section of the **sequential** version, we start iterating over the `node_edge_connections` map and, for each of the examined nodes, we iterate over all its connections and compare the examined node with its connected nodes: if the connected node has already been colored, we store its color in the std::set `colors_used_local`, otherwise we check if the random number associated to it (connected node) is higher or lower than the random number of the examined node, in order to determine if the examined node is the highest or not (in case of conflicts, we take in consideration the respective indexes of the nodes).
 In case the node is the highest one, we store its key and color to be assigned in the `to_be_evaluated` map, that will be used later on during the second section.
-It’s interesting to note that the color to be assigned to the highest node is choosen by taking the first (and lowest) color from the set derived from the difference between two sets (`colors_used_global` and `colors_used_local`); this operation is done directly by leveraging the set_difference function.<br />
+It’s interesting to note that the color to be assigned to the highest node is chosen by taking the first (and lowest) color from the set derived from the difference between two sets (`colors_used_global` and `colors_used_local`); this operation is done directly by leveraging the set_difference function.<br />
 After all the nodes of the `node_edge_connections` map have been analyzed, the second section starts.
 We iterate over the `to_be_evaluated` map and perform two actions for each node:

 - Memorize the color that has been assigned to it in the `node_color` vector;